-Redesigning rewards into simple, motivating Missions
+Redesigning rewards into clear, motivating Missions

-Redesigning rewards into simple, motivating Missions
+Redesigning rewards into clear, motivating Missions

 35%